Amed Rosario Player Props: Guardians vs. Marlins

 Amed Rosario At The Plate

-- Rosario is batting .222 with two doubles, a triple, a home run and five walks.
+- Rosario has two doubles, a triple, a home run and five walks while hitting .221.

-- In 64.3% of his 14 games this season, Rosario has picked up at least one hit.
-He's also had four multi-hit games.
+- Rosario has reached base via a hit in 10 games this year (of 16 played), and had multiple hits in four of those games.

 - In three games this season, Rosario has picked up an RBI, with more than one RBI once.

-- In six of 14 games this year, he has scored, including multiple runs once.
+- In seven of 16 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.